APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ### SJP

-Their viewpoint is useful in understanding academic freedom.
-To understand why a political position that sides with a known terrorist organization is protected by the First Amendment we use UCLA's "two way street" principle.
+To understand why a political
+position that sides with a known terrorist organization is protected by the First Amendment we use UCLA's "two way street" principle.

+Israel and the United States do not recognize Hamas.
+They are a de facto government in Gaza.
+Hamas in turn does not recognize Israel.

+While Gaza has not been directly occupied since 2005, the combination of Israel’s military operations, the perimeter blockade’s humanitarian toll, and border violence has led to significant Palestinian deaths, which groups like Hamas cite as part of their grievances.

+It is the case that innocent civilians have been murdered as part of Israel's de facto occupation of Gaza, and it is also the case that innocent civilians were murdered in the Hamas attack within Israel's border.

-While land and sovereignty are underlying issues in the Israeli-Palestinian conflict, the specific operation’s narrative emphasized religious and humanitarian grievances rather than purely territorial disputes.
+If, at its core, land and sovereignty are underlying issues in the this conflict, then America's history also harbors sordid acts---the murder and displacement of innocent civilians---over contested land.

-Academic freedom reserves the right to study these ideas, free from oppression or persecution, free from what the government tells us.

-Therefore, if through the American lens Hamas are terrorists, but through a Palestinian lens Americans, or Israelis for that matter, have been terrorists, then the word terrorist for moral purposes has lost all meaning.
+Accordingly, if any party may deem another "terrorist," depending on the lens used in judgement then the word for moral purposes has lost all meaning.

-From an academic lens, there is no what they "are," based on a societal qualification.
-We understand any entity by the first principles of their actions based only in factual evidence.
-It is how we seek truth.
+From an academic lens, we need not know what they "are" based on a societal qualification.
+We understand an entity by the first principles of their actions based only in factual evidence.

+Since the beginning of time, academics reserved the right to study such ideas, free from oppression or persecution, free from what the government or society tells us.

 ### The Reddit exchange

 We don't know who the two anonymous users are in this exchange.
 They may both be American, or not.
-OP was sensitive to the Chancellors word choice because it is unclear if on any level he or she is "factoring in" Israel's close alliance with the United States.
+OP was sensitive to the Chancellor's word choice based on their own experience.
+It is unclear if on any level they're "factoring in" Israel's close alliance with the United States.

 Americans, including myself, who have factored Israel in, might looks at the statement and not even notice the disparate language.
 Even acknowledging the loss of Palestinian lives less than a week after Oct 7th shows more balance than one might ever see from the mainstream media or certain government officials.